Jersey Evening Post: 1973 to 2003

-2004 to present
+2004 to 2021

 Subsequently, the Guiton Group was purchased in 2004 by the Claverley Group, publishers of the Express and Star.

 On Christmas Eve 2008, the paper published a satirical cartoon which led to accusations of defamation by two local politicians and anti child-abuse campaigners, Trevor Pitman and Shona Pitman.
 The resulting libel action case was dismissed in court, in April 2012.

 On June 30, 2015 the Jersey Evening Post celebrated its 125th birthday.

 In January the JEP donated its photographic archive of 1.5 million images to the Island.
 The archive – a collection of glass plates, negatives and prints which record the richness and variety of Island life since the paper was founded in 1890 – has been conserved and digitized by Jersey Heritage so that they can be accessed and enjoyed by Islanders for ever.
 In March 2015 the JEP launched their 125th anniversary exhibition at the Jersey Museum entitled "Your Story, Our History: 125 Years Through a Jersey Evening Post Lens".
-It included more than 1,500,000 images and tells the Island’s story through both world wars and beyond.
+It included more than 1,500,000 images and tells the Island's story through both world wars and beyond.
 In August 2015, JEP staff teamed up with the parish of St Saviour to work on their Battle of Flowers float.
-Celebrating the newspaper’s special anniversary, Hot Off The Press, featured a printing press complete with moving cogs and rolls of paper, as well as a birthday cake and a huge newspaper.
+Celebrating the newspaper's special anniversary, Hot Off The Press, featured a printing press complete with moving cogs and rolls of paper, as well as a birthday cake and a huge newspaper.

 It also launched the inaugural Pride of Jersey awards.
 The awards are split into 12 categories, each one of them celebrating the very essence of Jersey life.
 The winners were announced at a ceremony on 23 September 2015 at Aviation Beauport.

+2022 to present

 In October 2022, the newspaper completed their merger with the Bailiwick Express.
-They then renamed their joint holding company from MH Ltd to All Island News Limited.
+They then renamed their joint holding company from MH Ltd to All Island Media.